observing/balancerbattle/README.md

 make install
 ```

-### HAPproxy
+### HAPprox

-HAProxy was already able to proxy WebSockets in `tcp mode` but it's now also
+HAproxy was already able to proxy WebSockets in `tcp mode` but it's now also
 possible to do so in `http mode`.
-HAProxy also got support for `HTTPS`
+HAproxy also got support for `HTTPS`
 termination.
 So again, we need to install the development branch.

 ```